Florida Real Estate Market Forecast 2026: What Sellers Need to Know

 The Condo Assessment Crisis

-- Monthly HOA fees have doubled or tripled in many buildings
+- Monthly HOA fees have increased sharply in some buildings

 - Owners who can't afford assessments are falling behind on payments

-If you own a condo in a building facing assessments, selling quickly—even at a discount—may be better than absorbing five or six figures in mandatory repairs.
+If you own a condo in a building facing assessments, selling quickly, even at a discount, may be better than absorbing a large assessment or repair obligation.

 Mortgage Rates & Buyer Demand